 We're making it easier to link up your bank feeds accounts, once you've established a feed connection.
 Fewer drop-downs and decisions to make will improve this experience vastly.

 UX improvements for establishing bank feeds

-Stage: planning for build
+Stage: preparing for release

 It's going to get much easier soon to connect PocketSmith to your bank feeds, with a new design and workflow for getting your initial bank feed connection set up.
 This will flow into improvements for other areas of bank feeds, such as entering multi-factor authentication

-Rebuilding data feed systems
+Rebuilding bank feed systems

 Updated transaction search interface

 We've found that while the accordion-style of search form performed well functionally, it was often more complex visually than it needed to be, especially if you're only searching for one or two criteria.
 We're looking to simplify and improve the overall experience here.
 Stay tuned!